 Here’s the story.

-Last Saturday was perfect for taking photos at the Bolsa Chica Ecological Reserve in Huntington Beach, CA. The afternoon sky was clear, casting a warm bright light across the water.
+It was perfect for taking photos at the Bolsa Chica Ecological Reserve in Huntington Beach, CA. The afternoon sky was clear, casting a warm bright light across the water.
 Brown Pelicans were catching fish near the foot bridge.
 And I was able to set up in a good spot with the light behind me.

 Usually, Brown Pelicans will work far from the shore.
 Since a Brown Pelican has a 6.5-ft (2-m) wingspan, I need to be about 200 feet (70-m) away to fit the entire bird in a photo.